RedhawkSDR/redhawk/README.md

 The REDHAWK integrated development environment (IDE) provides tools to support development of REDHAWK software.
 The development and deployment of REDHAWK Applications are aided by graphical editors and drag-and-drop Waveform construction.
 The IDE allows users to interact with and control multiple running REDHAWK instances and applications.

 ## Recent Announcements
+**[Release of REDHAWK 2.0.3](https://github.com/redhawksdr/redhawk/releases/tag/2.0.3) (October 5, 2016)** - REDHAWK 2.0.3 addresses the following:

+* Improvements to GPP automatic resource monitoring caused a memory leak. - Fixed.
+* Incorrect return type in the GPS interface implementation of FrontEnd Interfaces. - Fixed.
+* Python Devices failed to launch when a logging config file is specified. - Fixed.

 **[Release of REDHAWK 2.0.2](https://github.com/redhawksdr/redhawk/releases/tag/2.0.2) (September 1, 2016)** - The effort in REDHAWK 2.0.2 focused on:

 * Improving how error messages are displayed to the user in the IDE